 - Students and tutor do not share materials.

-- Students and tutor maintain social distancing, spacing 6ft apart.
+- If the student is not fully vaccinated, the student and tutor will use face masks at all times and maintain social distancing, spacing 6ft apart.

 - Students and tutors will inform each other about COVID-19 exposure and will stay home if sick or showing symptoms of COVID-19.